arturkowalczyk300/android-cryptocurrency-prices/README.md

 ![Release version](https://img.shields.io/github/v/tag/arturkowalczyk300/android-cryptocurrency-prices?color=darkviolet&label=Release)

 # Description
-**CryptocurrencyPrices** is application for devices with Android operating system to check historical cryptocurrencies price (in USD).
+**CryptocurrencyPrices** is application for devices with Android operating system to check historical cryptocurrency price (in USD).

 Main Activity contains Spinner view to select currency (searchable list contains 100 most worth cryptocurrencies - sorted descending by market cap).
 It also allows to set date range - actual or archival, chosen from date picker.
 There is, as well, chart which shows selected cryptocurrency price changes (with calculated percentage value of price trend) in selected time period - app allows to select last 1 year, 1 month, 1 week and 24 hours.